A Case For Small Christian Colleges

 Grace College graduates are more than twice as likely to strongly agree that their “professors care about them as people” than college graduates nationally.
 And 3 out of 4 of Grace students reported that they had “at least one professor who made them excited about learning.”

 We care about where students go after they graduate and how they contribute to their communities.
+More than a quarter of our graduates love Northeast Indiana so much, they choose to put down roots, find jobs, and raise families here.

 Overall, Grace graduates were 13 percentage points more likely than the average Indiana college graduate to strongly agree to all three of the following workplace fulfillment statements: